NOTE: Rules that were amended or changed for the 2021 season are printed in Blue Text

 26. Tournament “hours” begin the moment a team arrives and does not end until the last prize has been handed out.

 27. Failure to comply with any rule may result in disqualification.

-- The top 50% of teams from an average field of their division's final standings will qualify for the classic.
-For example, if the division averages 51 teams per tournament, the top 26 teams in the standings will qualify.
-Any team who finished higher than 26th place but participated in all 6 divisional tournaments still qualifies.
+4. The top 50% of teams from an average of all tournament boat draws will qualify for the classic.
+For example, if the combined averages of the Regular Season and Super Saturday Tournaments is 40 teams, the top 20 teams in the standings will qualify.
+A team who finished higher than 20th place but participated in all 6 Regular Season Tournaments or All 3 Super Saturday Tournaments still qualifies.

-, tournament directors do not count.
-If directors are fortunate to finish in the top 50% they will not take a team out of the tournament.
-Hence, in the example above, if directors finished 5th place overall, the top 27 teams would actually qualify.
+- However, tournament directors do not count.
+If directors are fortunate to finish in the top 50% they will not take a team out of the Classic.
+Hence, in the example above, if directors finished 5th place overall, the top 21 teams would actually qualify.

 - The starting order will be determined by total YTD points.
 The team with the most points in Regular Tournaments or Super Saturdays will be boat 1 and so forth.

 - If one individual of a team cannot attend the classic, the remaining member can partner up with a member of another team who also has a team member that cannot attend.
 They may fish from the same boat, but not as a team, each individual will weigh in their catch to count as their team’s weight.